minudika/shared-resources/README.md

 # Siddhi HTTP IO : Request-Response

-This feature allows to send HTTP request using HTTP sink and receive the response for that request uing a HTTP source and generate an event out of it.
+This feature allows users to send HTTP request using HTTP sink and receive the response for that request using an HTTP source and generate an event out of it.
 In order to use this feature, you have to use the sink of type 'http-request' and a source of type 'http-response'.

 ### Instructions